Childhood and Education Journey of Candace Parker in Timeline

 In October 2020, Candace Parker and her daughter became part of the ownership group of Angel City FC, a Los Angeles–based team in the National Women's Soccer League.

-December 14, 2021: Announcement of Marriage to Anna Petrakova and Pregnancy
+December 14, 2021: Announced Marriage to Anna Petrakova and Pregnancy

-On December 14, 2021, Candace Parker announced that she had married Anna Petrakova in 2019 and that they were expecting a baby.
+On December 14, 2021, Candace Parker announced that she had married former basketball player Anna Petrakova in 2019 and that they were expecting a baby.

-In 2022, Angel City FC, the Los Angeles-based team co-owned by Candace Parker and her daughter, began competing in the National Women's Soccer League.
+In 2022, Angel City FC, of which Candace Parker is part owner, began competing in the National Women's Soccer League.

 On December 14, 2023, Candace Parker announced that she and Anna Petrakova were expecting another child.